-4.4.1.6 Enhancements
+4.4.1.5 Enhancements

-The two HEAs, within the north and western boundaries of the Site, will strengthen habitat connectivity to higher value habitats.
-The HEA located to the north of the Site will link pond P2 with Allerthorpe Common SSSI, and the HEA on the western boundary of the Site will connect P5a to other pockets of woodland in the wider landscape.
+The HEA within the north of the Site, will strengthen habitat connectivity to higher value habitats.
+The HEA located to the north of the Site will link pond P2 with Allerthorpe Common SSSI, and other pockets of woodland in the wider landscape.

-The tree, grassland and scrub habitat planting within these HEAs will be provided as mitigation to reduce any adverse impacts from the Development on GCN.
+The tree, grassland and scrub habitat planting within the HEA will be provided as mitigation to reduce any adverse impacts from the Development on GCN.